SteveJustin1963/tec-MINT/MINT 2 MANUAL UPDATED.md

-﻿MINT Programming Language version 2.0
+MINT Programming Language version 2.0

 - MINT is a minimalist character-based interpreter but one which aims at fast performance, readability and ease of use.
 - this is the prompt of MINT `> ` ready to accept input
-- It is written for the Z80 microprocessor and is 2K.
-It runs in 2K ram so make sure your programs are small.
 - On initialisation it will present a user prompt ">"
 - It is now ready to accept commands from the keyboard which can be entered follwoed by followed by a CRLF (enter key)
 - MINT is a byte-code interpreter - this means that all of its instructions are 1 byte long.
 - However, the choice of instruction uses printable ASCII characters, as a human readable alternative to assembly language.
-- Variables are a to z lowercase and only as single character
+- Variables are a to z lowercase and only as single character, double letter allowed if commented at top of program
-- Functions labelled from A to Z uppercase as single character, they are created with begging with `:` and ended with `;`
+- Functions labelled from A to Z uppercase as single character, they are created with begging with `:` and ended with `;`, , double letter allowed if commented at

+top of program

 - Z is reserved for interrupt calls.
 You write your interrupt routine under this function.
 - eg :R 1 2 + . ;
 - do not enter a space between `:` and the function letter